mjuned47/qemu-termux/README.md

 Termux QEMU package with SPICE support , includes qemu-system-i386, qemu-system-x86_64 without chroot/proot
 # QEMU-4.2
-Only For Android ARM64

-# Note : Before installing these, make sure you have removed qemu provided by termux if installed
+# Note : Before installing these, make sure you have removed old qemu-spice which was provided by me if installed

 # How to install this packages ?
 1) pkg update && pkg upgrade